Joey Wendle Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The Rays pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Rays' 3.69 team ERA ranks first across all league pitching staffs.
+- The Rays' 3.66 team ERA ranks first among all MLB pitching staffs.

-- In his most recent time out on Thursday against the Baltimore Orioles, the right-hander went seven innings, allowing two earned runs while surrendering six hits.
+- In his most recent time out on Friday against the Baltimore Orioles, the right-hander went seven scoreless innings while surrendering two hits.

-- In 10 games this season, the 29-year-old has a 3.62 ERA and 13.2 strikeouts per nine innings, while giving up a batting average of .225 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.